ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/resolver-behavior-self-description.md

 ## Defining local-only namespaces
 * Express namespaces which only this resolver can resolve
+    * Authoritatively if the namespace collides with global namespaces
 * Ex 1: Enterprise resolvers serving corporation-specific namespaces
 * Ex 2: Public Wi-Fi or cellular networks offering network-local services